Abuse Lookup API

 IP Abuse Contact API returns HTTP status code 200 for a successful API request along with the response.

-While, in case of a bad or invalid request, IP Abuse Contact API returns 4xx HTTP status code along with a descriptive message explaining the reason for the error.
+In case of a bad or invalid request, IP Abuse Contact API returns 4xx HTTP status code along with a descriptive message explaining the reason for the error.

 Below is a detailed explanation of the specific HTTP status codes and their corresponding error conditions: